-As you discuss the three different kinds of data reports on personnel which you will have available, think about the following issues for each:
+As you discuss the timee diffferent kinds off data reports on personnel which you will have available, think about the following issues for each:

 With whom will each of these reports be discussed?

 Who will facilitate these discussions (need not be same for every group)?